|Viewing Single Post From: Dog Days - A Gold Storylocke [Mature]|

 On the other side of the court came the calls and whoops of the boys playing a game with a ball, the sounds of their shoes squeaking and stomping on the concrete.
 They haven’t noticed her yet; probably for the best.

-It was a hazy Saturday in the middle of the a small town in Johto Summer, and darn doesn't she feel like Cinderella arriving at the Prince's palace.
+It was a hazy Saturday in the middle of a small town in a Johtonian Summer, and darn doesn't she feel like Cinderella arriving at the Prince's palace.

 The lights were on inside the ragged old clubhouse, bricks that were once an intense firefighter red peeking out of the holes of peeling paint, and she knocked even though the door is vibrating from how loud the music inside is and the door was probably unlocked what was she doing-